irahbt/simple-sourdough/README.md

 - If a product has 0 Inventory, the 'Add to Basket' button is disable and a message is displayed.
 ![Out of stock](./static/images/readme-images/products/no-stock.png)

-- If a product exce the amount of inventory currently in stock a toast is displayed and the product is not added to the basket.
+- If a product exceeds the amount of inventory currently in stock a toast is displayed and the product is not added to the basket.
 ![Exceeds Amount Toast](./static/images/readme-images/products/inventory-exceed.png)